 Consumer Courts of India

-Thereafter, the consumer courts function at three different levels i.e. District Level, State Level and National Level.
-All these three levels have their jurisdiction pre-decided and they operate within that area, which means that the territory where a particular consumer court will perform its function is decided and assigned beforehand.
-Further, establishing the consumer courts at three different levels was one of the most important goals that were achieved with the amendment of 2019 because it helped in better drafting a faster and more effective problem-solving mechanism.
+Thereafter, the consumer courts function at three different levels, namely District Level, State Level, and National Level.
+All three levels have their jurisdiction pre-decided, and they operate within that area, which means that the territory where a particular consumer court will perform its function is decided and assigned beforehand.
+Furthermore, establishing consumer courts at three different levels was one of the most significant goals achieved with the 2019 amendment, as it facilitated the development of a faster and more effective problem-solving mechanism.
+Students can also refer to the Consumer Law in Legal Studies.

 The Three-Tier System